 Before you claim against an estate, you need to ensure that you are eligible to make a claim.
 In Queensland, The Succession Act 1981 outlines who is eligible to claim.
 Those who can claim against an estate include:

-If you doubt the validity of the Will, then you must make this known to the executor as soon as possible after the deceased’s death and before the Grant is issued.
+If you doubt the validity of the Will, then you must make this known to the executor as soon as possible after the deceased’s death and before the Grant of Probate is issued.

 If the grant has already been issued steps can be taken by lodging a caveat against the estate to prevent the grant being lodged.
 If you need further information on this, please contact our office.